lerna-lite/lerna-lite/README.md

 ## 📢 Lerna-Lite now supports pnpm/yarn `workspace:` protocol

-Are you using this new feature?
-Please take 30sec. to fill in this 1 question [poll survey 🔘](https://github.com/ghiscoding/lerna-lite/discussions/156) to see which package manager is the most popular and how many of you are taking advantage of this new `workspace:` protocol.
+Take 30sec. to complete this 1 question [poll survey 🔘](https://github.com/ghiscoding/lerna-lite/discussions/156) if you are using this feature.
+It's a simple poll to find out which package manager is the most popular with this new `workspace:` protocol feature.
 Thanks

 Lerna-Lite itself is now also using [pnpm workspaces](https://pnpm.io/workspaces) with the `workspace:` protocol as well, woohoo 🎉